Privacy and Terms

 - in the case of transfers to the United States, checking the recipient is part of the “Privacy Shield”.

-Please email us at privacy at (our domain) if you would like more information about these safeguards.
+Please email us at firstname.lastname@example.org if you would like more information about these safeguards.

 Depending on your preferences, we may send you marketing communications we think might be of interest to you.
 Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity) and any other information we may hold.